cameronapak/freedom-stack/README.md

 ## Vision

-I dream of a lightweight, simple web development stack that invokes a fun web experience.
+I dream of a lightweight, simple web development stack that invokes a fun web experience at the cheapest possible maintainance, backend, and server cost.
+As close to free as possible.

 ### Core Principles